Upon accessing the Backlink Checker tool, specify the URL of the website or page you want to get backlink data on in the search box.

 - Distribution of dofollow/nofollow backlinks;

-- The total number of IP addresses and subnets;
+- The total number of unique IP addresses and subnets;

 Domain Trust (DT) is a metric developed by SE Ranking that predicts how well a website will rank on SERPs.
 This parameter is calculated based on data on referring domains and the total number of backlinks.